qh96/learn-to-build-react/blogs/how-mountComponent-work.md

 ## Composite Component

-We will talk about how Composite Component is mounted.
 Have a look at Composite Component:

 ```js
 //Component.js